davidchaimsmirnoff/PDF_SELECTOR/README.md

 ![Alt text](images/WriteLocalHostonWeb.png)

-**Holding down shift and pressing Enter will toggle the editor in Edit Mode where you can copy, paste, write, and delete the text inside the editor.**
+**Holding down shift and pressing Enter will toggle the editor to go into Edit Mode where you can copy, paste, write, and delete the text inside the editor.**

 ![Alt text](images/EditMode.png)